shayanabdulkarimkhan/book-recommendation-system/README.md

 The following models were tested and compared.
 The models and the evaluation metrics employed can be seen in the picture below.

-RMSE was chosen as the main metric to select the final model because acccuracy is important in predicting the ratings for the unkown data.
+RMSE was chosen as the main metric to select the final model because accuracy is important in predicting the ratings for unknown data.
 The top books were ranked based on the predicted ratings.

 As shown in the table below, SVD was the top performing and was chosen as the final model.